 Approved Identity Verifier means a Person appointed by the Registrar to conduct verification of identity and witness the execution of Instruments and other Documents.

-Approved Insurer means an insurer approved by APRA to offer general insurance in Australia.

-APRA means the Australian Prudential Regulation Authority.
+Approved Insurer means:

+a general insurer within the meaning of the Insurance Act; or

+a Lloyd’s underwriter within the meaning of the Insurance Act and to which section 93 of the Insurance Act continues to have effect; or

+a person to whom a determination is in force under section 7(1) of the Insurance Act that sections 9(1) or 10(1) or 10(2) of the Insurance Act do not apply.

 Australian Credit Licence has the meaning given to it in the NCCP Act.

 Australian Legal Practitioner has the meaning given to it in the Legal Profession Uniform Law (Victoria).